HenriWahl/dhcpy6d/doc/dhcpy6d.rst

     Really activate the DHCPv6 server.
 This is a precaution to prevent larger network trouble.

 **-d, --duid=<duid>**
     Set the DUID for the server.
-This argument is used by /etc/init.d/dhcpy6d and /lib/systemd/system/dhcpy6d.service repectively.
+This argument is used by /etc/init.d/dhcpy6d and /lib/systemd/system/dhcpy6d.service respectively.

 **-p, --prefix=<prefix>**
     Set the prefix which will be substituted for the $prefix$ variable in address definitions.
 Useful for setups where the ISP uses a changing prefix.